What is Sleep Anxiety?

 You may be using coping tactics like keeping the light or TV on during the night, in an attempt to help you sleep.

-If you are experiencing sleep anxiety, and it is continuing to have a dramatic impact on your life despite all attempts to improve it, it is highly recommended that you seek professional support to get access to specific coping mechanisms to help you manage your symptoms.
+If you are experiencing sleep anxiety, and it is continuing to have a dramatic impact on your life despite all attempts to improve it, it is highly recommended that you seek support.

 Cognitive behavioural therapy (CBT)